Who would have thought that in 2021, BS Esports would be a thing?

 Local Esports Athlete Gets Full Scholarship from U.S. University

-Michael James “Maykel” Gonzales, one of the best “junglers” (i.e. a “position” that one plays in MOBAs) that the Teletigers have seen, was recently given a full varsity scholarship by the Harrisburg University of Science & Technology in Pennsylvania, United States.
+Michael James “Maykel” Gonzales, one of the best “junglers” (i.e. a “position” that one plays in MOBAs) the Teletigers has seen, was recently given a full varsity scholarship by the Harrisburg University of Science & Technology in Pennsylvania, United States.

 Aside from actually studying in the U.S., Gonzales will also be playing as a “bottom laner” (another position in MOBAs) for the Harrisburg University Storm Esports.